 The Population Research Center actively works to improve the population forecast by consulting different stakeholders and exploring appropriate data sources.
-The population forecast team has undergone multiple internal discussions, as well as meetings with the DLCD and county/region/city representatives in producing the most recent forecast in 2021.
-The general approach and methodology applied to the forecast remains the same as the 2020 forecast methodology documentation1.
-Several modifications were made in the 2021 forecast, which are described in this section.
+The population forecast team has undergone multiple internal discussions, as well as meetings with the DLCD and county/region/city representatives in producing the most recent forecast.
+The general approach and methodology applied to the forecast remains the same as previous forecast methodology documentations1.
+Several modifications were made in the 2022 forecast, which are described in this section.